Limosilactobacillus reuteri: Oral health

-Limosilactobacillus reuteri may be capable of promoting dental health, as it has been proven to kill Streptococcus mutans, a bacterium responsible for tooth decay.
-A screen of several probiotic bacteria found L. reuteri was the only tested species able to block S. mutans.
-Before testing in humans began, another study showed L. reuteri had no harmful effects on teeth.
-Clinical trials proved that people whose mouths are colonized with L. reuteri (via dietary supplementation) have significantly less S. mutans.
-Since these studies were short-term, it is not known whether L. reuteri prevents tooth decay.
-However, since it is able to reduce the numbers of an important decay-causing bacterium, this would be expected.
+L. reuteri may promote dental health, as it has been proven to kill Streptococcus mutans, a bacterium responsible for tooth decay.
+A screen of several probiotic bacteria reported that L. reuteri was the only tested species able to block S. mutans.
+Clinical trials reported that people whose mouths are colonized with L. reuteri (via dietary supplementation) have significantly less S. mutans.
+These studies were short-term and did not assess whether L. reuteri prevents tooth decay.

-Gingivitis may be ameliorated by consumption of L. reuteri.
-Patients afflicted with severe gingivitis showed decreased gum bleeding, plaque formation and other gingivitis-associated symptoms compared with placebo after chewing gum containing L. reuteri.
+Gingivitis may be ameliorated by L. reuteri.
+Patients afflicted with severe gingivitis reported decreased gum bleeding, plaque formation and other gingivitis-associated symptoms compared with placebo after chewing gum containing L. reuteri.

 Bone density

-Lactobacillus reuteri and other probiotics may influence the gut microbiome in ways that protect against bone loss, common in post-menopausal women.
+L. reuteri and other probiotics may influence the gut microbiome in ways that protect against bone loss, common in post-menopausal women.

 General health

-By protecting against many common infections, L. reuteri promotes overall wellness in both children and adults.
-Double-blind, randomized studies in child care centers have found L. reuteri-fed infants fall sick less often, require fewer doctor visits and are absent fewer days from the center compared to placebo and to the competing probiotic Bifidobacterium lactis.
+By protecting against many common infections, L. reuteri promotes overall wellness.
+Double-blind, randomized studies in child care centers reported L. reuteri-fed infants fall sick less often, require fewer doctor visits and are absent fewer days from the center compared to placebo and to the competing probiotic Bifidobacterium lactis.

-Similar results have been found in adults; those consuming L. reuteri daily end up falling ill 50% less often, as measured by their decrease use of sick leave.
+Similar results have been reported in adults; those consuming L. reuteri daily end up falling ill 50% less often, as measured by their decrease use of sick leave.

 Results in animal models

-Scientific studies that require harming the subjects (for example, exposing them to a dangerous virus) cannot be conducted in humans.
-Therefore, many of L. reuteri's benefits have been studied only in different animal species, such as pigs and mice.
+Due to ethical constraints, many of L. reuteri's effects have been studied only in animal models, such as pigs and mice.

-In general, animal studies on L. reuteri are done using the species-specific strain of the bacterium.
+In general, animal studies on L. reuteri use the species-specific strain of the bacterium.

 Protection against pathogens

-Limosilactobacillus reuteri confers a high level of resistance to the pathogen Salmonella typhimurium, halving mortality rates in mice.
-The same is true for chickens and turkeys; L. reuteri greatly moderates the morbidity and mortality caused by this dangerous food-borne pathogen.
+L. reuter confers a high level of resistance to the pathogen Salmonella typhimurium, halving mortality rates in mice, chickens, and turkeys.

-Limosilactobacillus reuteri is effective in stopping harmful strains of E. coli from affecting their hosts.
-A study performed in chickens showed L. reuteri was as potent as the antibiotic gentamicin in preventing E. coli-related deaths.
+L. reuteri is effective in stopping harmful strains of E. coli from affecting their hosts.
+A 1997 study performed in chickens reported L. reuteri was as potent as the antibiotic gentamicin in preventing E. coli-related deaths.

 The protozoic parasite Cryptosporidium parvum causes severe watery diarrhea, which can become life-threatening in immunocompromised (as in individuals infected with HIV) patients.
-L. reuteri is known to lessen the symptoms of C. parvum infection in mice and pigs.
+L. reuteri is reported to lessen the symptoms of C. parvum infection in mice and pigs.

-Some protective effect against the yeast Candida albicans has been found in mice, but in this case, L. reuteri did not work as well as other probiotic organisms, such as L. acidophilus and L. casei.
+A protective effect against the yeast Candida albicans has been reported in mice, but L. reuteri is less effective than other probiotic organisms, such as L. acidophilus and L. casei.